BlueBrain/sonata-extension/README.md

 The definition of the various stimuli and reports supported by Neuron and CoreNeuron are covered too in more details than the original publication.

-The reference implementation to load data for this extension is provided by [links libsonata](links https://github.com/BlueBrain/libsonata)
+The reference implementation to load data for this extension is provided by [libsonata](https://github.com/BlueBrain/libsonata)

 ## How-to: